CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

     - You are only allowed to take a player hostage for a maximum of 20 Minutes.

-- Bank raid = 20 Minutes (The cooldown is shared between everyone on the server)

 !> Assisting, Stealing, and Countering have NO Cooldown.

 ## Raiding Rules:

-1. You may raid as a thief, mercenary, bank robber, and any custom class that fits the aforementioned jobs.
+1. You may raid as a thief, mercenary, and any custom class that fits the aforementioned jobs.
     - Hitmen may raid bases, if they know their hit is in said base, in order to kill their target.
 Hitmen aren't allowed to take/damage raidables such as printers, meth/weed, bc miners, etc.